 Undergraduate research is a great way to enhance your understanding of a particular field or content area in a way that the traditional classroom setting would not fulfill.
 If you find yourself often thinking about a certain question or looking at something in the world and wondering why it is the way it is, conducting research is a great way to answer those type of questions!
 Some students enter college with a specific interest area in mind.
 Other students take one class and find themselves completely fascinated with a particular topic.
 There are no right or wrong ways to get involved – faculty and staff at Indiana University are happy to support students conducting undergraduate research in all fields, from the arts to the sciences and beyond.
 To see examples of what undergraduate students have been researching at IU, read some of our latest publications.

 There are many ways to get involved in undergraduate research or creative activity at Indiana University.
 Remember you can pursue research interests even if they do not directly relate to your major.
-For frequently-asked questions related to undergraduate research at Indiana University, please refer to this FAQ website at IUCare.

 The easiest way to get involved is through the Department of the field or topic that interests you.
 Several departments on campus have procedures in place for getting students involved in research.
 These Departments include:

 Folklore and Ethnomusicology